trafiklab/trafiklab.se/content/api/trafiklab-apis/gtfs-sweden/static.md

 ---
 title: GTFS Sweden Static data
-aliases:
-  - "/api/gtfs-sweden-static"
 weight: 10
-date: 2019-06-10
+date: 2022-06-01
 ---

 The static GTFS Sweden dataset contains files describing all planned public transport data.
 It can be combined